Bỏ qua đến nội dung

 1. After restarting, go to Settings > Devices & Services > Add Integration and search for HACS

-2. Follow the steps to authenticate with GitHub:
+2. Follow the instructions to authenticate with GitHub:

 • Copy the device code and open the provided GitHub link